Davy-Chu/Davy-Chu/README.md

 - 👋 Hi, I’m @Davy-Chu
 - 👀 I’m interested in ... software development, particularly webapps
 - 🌱 I’m currently learning ...
-HTML, CSS, JS, nodeJS, React, Python, C++
+Java, SQL, and C++
 - 💞️ I’m looking to collaborate on full-stack or python related projects
 - 📫 How to reach me ... yDavidHu@gmail.com